Living Data are responses of living things (including us) to our changing climate.

-Antarctic Animation research led to ongoing interactions with scientists and other artists that validate the need for direct observation and expression of movement in order to identify with, as well as to understand, the natural world.
+Antarctic Animation research led to ongoing interactions with scientists and other artists that validate the need for direct observation and expression of movement to identify with, and to understand, the natural world.
 Direct observations of movement patterns can result in surprising ground-breaking knowledge.
 For example the animation Krill sexreveals for the first time how, when and where Antarctic krill have sex.
 The animation inspires public interest in how the ocean sustains us and informs policy makers to ensure protection of breeding grounds for future generations.
-The Krill sex story is key to the animated installation Oceanic Living Datawhich, like a scientific model, evolves to combine the latest consensus scientific understandings, but with gestures of connection that add depths of meaning to the scientific data.
+The Krill sex story is key to the animated installation Oceanic Living Datawhich, like a scientific model, evolves to combine the latest consensus scientific understandings with gestures of connection that add depths of meaning to the scientific data.

 Living Data reflects Indigenous, biological and mechanistic views of the natural world forming through relationships between parts, and our selves as part of that forming process.
 Although I may lead the story-telling of Living Data, the story does not belong to me or even to the association of contributors.
 Guided by Wilson (2008)I recognise the story as part of the relationships between us and the living world, and the iconography we share as primal forms of connection that are available to everyone.